sungmen999/CassiaSDKGuideClone/Cassia-Router-Overview.md

 <br />

-In firmware 1.3, local RESTful API will be automatically turned on, if the router is configured as Standalone Mode.
-If the router is configured as AC Managed, the local RESTful API will be turned off.
+In firmware 1.3, if the router is configured as Standalone Mode, the local RESTful API will be automatically turned on.
+If the router is configured as AC Managed Mode, the local RESTful API will be turned off by default (customer can enable the local RESTful API from AC console).
 Please see below screenshots.

 <br />